yycunc/FIREcaller/README.md

 FIREcaller is maintained by Cheynna Crowley [cacrowle@live.unc.edu], Yuchen Yang [yangych68@mail.sysu.edu.cn] and Yun Li [yun_li@med.unc.edu].

 ## News and Updates
+Nov 3, 2022
+* Version 1.42
+  + Allows users to perform FIREcaller on data of genome build other than hg19, GRCh38, mm9 and mm10, with a file of chromosome size being provided.

 Nov 21, 2021
 * Version 1.40
   + Provide a R script for users to add the ENCODE blacklist region into mappability file